decke/nodeman/README.md

 ## Setup

-Nodeman is using composer for the PHP dependencies so they need to be downloaded and installed first.
+Nodeman is using (composer)[https://getcomposer.org/] for the PHP dependencies so it needs to be installed first.

+There is a simple Makefile which will handle all of the required steps for you but this means you need to have `make` installed.

 ```
-composer install
+make
 ```

 Then we also need to create the SQLite Database tables and